Arsene Wenger's boycott comments only widens rift with Arsenal fans

 Technically, that's true -- although the announced figure of 59,510 tickets sold drew its share of derisive laughs in the press box when the actual attendance was closer to 40,000.
 And yes, the lowly opposition for a midweek game made this an easy game to skip.

-But acting like there isn't a bigger issue that needs to be addressed is an own goal by both Wenger and the club -- especially as he looks increasingly likely to stay in charge for two more years no matter what happens over the last 10 days of the season.
+But acting like there isn't a bigger issue that needs to be addressed is an own goal by both Wenger and the club -- especially as he looks increasingly likely to stay in charge for two more years no matter what happens over the past 10 days of the season.
 Wenger should be focusing on repairing the rift with supporters, not ignoring it.

 The fans behind the boycott made it abundantly clear that Wenger's postgame statements had only added fuel to the fire.